 Goals and contents

-The Bachelor in Hospitality Management is composed of carefully selected modules from the Bachelor in Business Administration of the School of Business (SoB) at the Lucerne UAS.
+The Bachelor of Science in Business Administration with a Major in Hospitality Management (short: Bachelor in Hospitality Management) is composed of carefully selected modules from the Bachelor in Business Administration of the Lucerne School of Business (LSB).
 This guarantees that the goals and objectives are in line with the requirements of the labour market and meet high standards of quality.
 On the other hand, and as a result of the collaboration with SHL Schweizerische Hotelfachschule Luzern, this concept allows a tailor-made response to the needs and concerns of the target group, the future leaders in the hospitality business.

 Semester one (SHL) lays the foundations: Students familiarize themselves with the fascinating world of a hotelier.
 Through a combination of practical experience and theory in F&B, they internalize the attitude of hospitality professionals in both thought and action.

 The first industry internship follows in the second semester.
 Students get the chance to put the supervised work experience from the first semester to the test of a real-world environment.

 In semester three (SHL), the focus lies on Rooms Division.
 Along with Front Office and Housekeeping, this semester covers the environmental impact and financial aspects of managing the core departments of a hotel.

 Semester four features the second industry experience.
 Students can apply their skills at a higher level of responsibility in any of the areas related to Rooms Division.